 Roofing equipment like the Equipter RB4000 can boost your bottom line.
 What would your bottom line look like if you could bill four or six more jobs every month?
 For some roof replacement professionals, that scenario is becoming a reality.
 Check out how the Equipter RB4000 is helping roofers complete more jobs each month—and how this roofing equipment can do the same for your business.

 Leadership isn’t a lofty concept intended only for multi-national corporations with big budgets and big strategies.
-As the owner or manager of an HVAC, contracting, or roofing business, you’re charged with growing the bottom line—and you can’t do that without establishing leadership that sets the tone for success.
-Equipter president Aaron Beiler shares three no-nonsense, no MBA-required tips to help you lead your business:
+As the owner or manager of an HVAC, a contracting, or a roofing business, you’re charged with growing the bottom line—and you can’t do that without establishing leadership that sets the tone for success.
+Equipter president Aaron Beiler shares three no-nonsense, no MBA-required leadership tips to help you run your business:

-Blogging might seem like one of those pie-in-the-sky business ideas that you think you don't have time for!
-In reality, a HVAC blog can be an important part of marketing your HVAC company to prospective clients.
+Blogging might seem like one of those tedious tasks that don't really matter in your industry.
+But in reality, an HVAC blog can be an important part of marketing your company to prospective customers.
 The challenge is that it can be hard to find time to come up with HVAC blog ideas when you’re juggling so many other responsibilities.
-Jumpstart your online marketing with these 26 HVAC blog ideas.
-First, let’s do a quick review of why blogs matter in marketing.

 Whether you’re considering adding a roofing blog to your marketing strategy or you’re tapped for roofer blog topic ideas for an existing blog, this list of 25 roofing blog ideas will get those creative gears moving.

 It’s the day after the home show ends…time to kick off those shoes and wait for the roofing projects to roll in!
 Not so fast.
-You and your team will need to work just as hard in the days following the event if you want to leverage the show for profit.
-Get geared up by adding these 4 post-show tasks to your must-do list to better your home show marketing.
+You and your team will need to work just as hard in the days following the event if you want to leverage the home show for profit.
+Get geared up by adding these 4 must-dos to your trade show marketing strategy.

 Family is big in the small business world—some experts estimate that family-run businesses generate over 50% of the U.S. Gross National Product (GNP).
 The Equipter team knows a bit about operating a family business.
 For more than 15 years, Aaron Beiler and his sons operated a successful roofing replacement company before developing the Equipter RB4000.
 Check out these tips for managing a family roofing business, along with insights from the Beiler family.

 Tweets.
 Posts.
 Likes.
-Chances are good that you want to spend your valuable time booking and completing projects.
-Social media-related tasks might not be high on your priority list.
-Yet potential and current customers continue to use social media to find and review home services just like yours.
+Chances are good that you want to spend your valuable time booking and completing roofing jobs.
+Social media management tasks might not be high on your priority list, but they should be.
+Potential and current customers are constantly surfing social media to find and review home services just like yours.
 Check out these 4 painless, quick social media tips for roofers and contractors.

-Colder temps might cool business, especially in northern sections of the U.S., but you can still take action during winter downtime.
+Colder temps might cool business, especially in northern sections of the U.S., but you can still take action to increase profits during winter downtime.
 Learn 5 ways to take advantage of winter downtime in your roofing or contracting business so you’re ready to take on spring like a lion:

 Forget celebrity baby names...we've got the goods on the trends that matter to your contracting or roofing business.
 As we say “see ya” to 2015, it’s time to review some of the construction trends that made news this year.
 From hassle-reducing contractor apps to tiny homes not much bigger than goat sheds, check out Equipter’s year-end wrap-up:

 Let’s face it: Competition is tough in the residential roofing industry.
-Homeowners often have many choices when it’s time to choose a roofing contractor.
-What can you do to show a homeowner that you are the reputable roofing company ready to do the job right?
+Homeowners often have many choices when it comes to choosing a roofing contractor.
+What can you do to show a homeowner that you are the roofing pro ready to do the job right?
 One strategy is to put New Roof No Mess to work for you.
-Here’s how it gives you the edge over the competition.

 Do you have the right tools for your roofing jobs—the kind of equipment that makes you more productive while reducing hassle?
 The real-world measure of any tool’s value can be found in what the roofers who’ve worked with it are saying.
-Here are three reasons for any roofing employee to love the Equipter RB4000, the very first Roofer's Buggy.
+Take a look at these three reasons for any roofing employee to love the Equipter RB4000, the very first Roofer's Buggy.

-Whether you’re new to the roofing industry or you’ve been on the job since forever, it’s critical to reach out to prospects where they are—and these days that’s online.
-Fifteen years ago it would have been unheard of for a roofing company to have a website.
+Whether you’re new to the roofing industry or you’ve been around the block a time or two (literally), it’s critical to reach out to prospects where they are—and these days that’s online.
 Now successful business often requires more than a website; it requires a full online presence.
-Here are 3 roofing marketing tactics your roofing company can use to stay competitive: